Opinion Dynamics and Communication Networks: Group Size Distribution

 \section{Group Size Distribution}

-In order to get a better idea of the model behaviour in transition, we concentrate on the example $N = 1000$ and $k = 20$ in what follows.
+In order to get a better idea of the model behaviour in transition, we concentrate on the example $N = 1000$ and $k = 20$ in the following two sections.
+The influence of the population size $N$ is studied after that.
 From the images in Fig.~\ref{fig:BehaviourClassificationKdI} we assume that the critical behaviour can be observed for $d_I = 3$, where an average number of groups $N_G \approx 400$ was found with a very high variance.
-In a second series of systematic experiments, now using 100 simulation runs, we subsequently increase the threshold from $d_I = 1 \ldots 5$ and look at the cumulated group size distributions.
-They are presented in Fig.~\ref{fig:GroupSizes}.
+In a second series of systematic experiments, now using 100 simulation runs, we subsequently increase the threshold from $d_I = 1 \ldots 5$ and look at the distribution of group sizes in stable state.
+The results are presented in Fig.~\ref{fig:GroupSizes}.

-It becomes clear that, for $N=1000$ and $k=20$ $d_I = 3$ is indeed at the border between the two qualitatively different behaviours: homogeneity and fragmentation.
+It becomes clear that, for $N=1000$ and $k=20$, $d_I = 3$ is indeed at the border between the two qualitatively different behaviours: homogeneity and fragmentation.
 It therefore displays the model behaviour in the phase transition.
-Moreover, Fig.~\ref{fig:GroupSizes} shows that groups scale according to a power law for $d_I = 3$, which was also reported in the transition phase of the Axelrod model in~\cite{Castellano2000}.
+Moreover, Fig.~\ref{fig:GroupSizes} shows that groups scale according to a power law for $d_I = 3$, which was also reported in the phase transition of the Axelrod model in~\cite{Castellano2000}.

 For $d_I < 3$ only very small groups are present, whereas for $d_I > 3$ the likeliness of small groups to form subsequently decreases and agents are very likely to meet in a single giant group (global consensus).
 Note, however, that for $d_I = 4$ several intermediate group sizes are also observed that show a power law scaling for group sizes up to 20 members.